 Class Container[T] Method Add(item As T) Dim temp As T End Method End Class

-You can define and use generic classes, structures, traits, and procedures.
-Know that the ViviFire standard libraries provide many commonly used generic constructs that you can use in your code.
+You can make and use generic classes, structures, traits, and procedures.
+The ViviFire standard libraries supply many frequently used generic constructs that you can use in your code.

 How generic types help